James H. Brown (politician)

 James H. Brown (born May 6, 1940) is an American politician.
-He served as secretary of state of Louisiana from 1980 to 1988.
-While Commissioner of Insurance, he was found guilty of lying to a federal agent and served six months in federal prison.
+A member of the Democratic Party, he served as secretary of state of Louisiana from 1980 to 1988, and as insurance commissioner of Louisiana from 1991 to 2000.

-In 2011, Brown was inducted into the Louisiana Political Museum and Hall of Fame.
+During his service as commissioner, Brown was found guilty of lying to a federal agent and served six months in federal prison.
+In 2011, he was inducted into the Louisiana Political Museum and Hall of Fame.